Ogstef/Ogstef/README.md

 # Hi 👋, I'm Stefanos David Georgiou

-An undergraduate student at the American University of Greece.
+An undergraduate software development student at the American University of Greece and the University of Piraeus.

 ![Profile Views](https://komarev.com/ghpvc/?username=Ogstef&color=blue)